samsheffield/2D_Game_Design/docs/week10.md

 Please upload a __build__ of your game (Mac or PC) to your class Drive folder *before* the start of class.
 In the zip folder, include a txt file with instructions for playing your game, including the goal.
 If collaborating, add to both team member's Drive folders.

-## Next Week
-- Early 2D games: Home Consoles
-- Take a look at your recent prototypes
-- Unity's Animator Intro

-## Next Wednesday: Guest Speaker: Winnie Song (November 10th)
+## Wednesday: Guest Speaker: Winnie Song (November 10th)
 We're excited to have Winnie Song (BADBLOOD, former Square Enix) join us on Wednesday, Nov.
 10th at 4:30pm to talk about [her work](https://wsong.me).
 She'll be giving the talk on twitch.tv/micagamelab.
-Please mark your calendars.
+We'll record the talk but please attend if you can!